BrandonXu6106/obsidianpublish/content/thoughts/wood wide web.md

 Mother Trees serve as hubs in a decentralized network.
 A single Mother can be connected to hundreds of other trees, but in a healthy forest, multiple Mother Trees with overlapping connections ensure that a single elder isn’t responsible for the continuity of the forest as a collective organism.

 To build resilient decentralized networks, let us create “Mother nodes” — sites in the network bearing a responsibility of care.
-We’ve built institutions like these before: consider public [[library|libraries]], which serve both as bearers of cultural memory and as generous sources of nutrients for our minds and communities
+We’ve built institutions like these before: consider public [[library.md|libraries]], which serve both as bearers of cultural memory and as generous sources of nutrients for our minds and communities